ngast/meanFieldAccuracy/README.md

 make simulator
 make simulations
 ```
 Note that the directory `jsq2_simulate/results` and `jsq2_simulate/traj` contain simulation results that are not re-generated each time (in order to save time).
+Removing these files and launching `make simulations` (or executing directely the "jupyter notebook" `jsq2_simulate/Rate of convergence two choice.ipynb`) will regenerate these files.
+This might take a while (~10h).

+## Extended abstract

+An [extended abstract](https://github.com/ngast/meanFieldAccuracy/raw/master/sigmetrics_abstract.pdf) of the paper is also available.